-“may”
+"may"

-“must not”
+"must-not"

-As the affected-party-notifications statement value is a policy enumeration string, it MUST be in uppercase.
+As the affected_party_notifications statement value is a policy enumeration string, it MUST be lowercase.

-If the affected-party-notifications statement value is set to “may”, then the recipient MAY contact parties who are affected by the threat intelligence received by the recipient.
-Note - this does not allow the recipient to forward the threat intelligence directly to the affected party, but it instead allows the recipient to contact the affected party and tell them the part of the threat intelligence that affects them.
+If the affected_party_notifications statement value is set to "may", then the recipient MAY contact parties who are affected by the information received by the recipient.
+Note - this does not allow the recipient to forward the information directly to the affected party, but it instead allows the recipient to contact the affected party and tell them the part of the information that affects them.

-If the affected-party-notifications statement value is set to “must not”, then the recipient MUST NOT contact any affected parties in regards to the threat intelligence they received.
-Please note that in some cases the recipient is required to report the threat intelligence to law enforcement or other officials due to laws in their local jurisdiction, and those laws will take precedence over this IEP Policy Statement.
+If the affected_party_notifications statement value is set to "must-not", then the recipient MUST NOT contact any affected parties in regards to the information they received.
+Please note that in some cases the recipient is required to report the information to law enforcement or other officials due to laws in their local jurisdiction, and those laws will take precedence over this IEP Policy Statement.

 tlp

-The tlp statement is used to inform the recipient who they may re-share copies of the threat intelligence with.
+The tlp statement is used to inform the recipient who they may re-share copies of the information with.
 IEP uses the FIRST TLP-SIG definition of TLP [4].

-PLEASE NOTE: The sharing restrictions set by the tlp statement can be overridden by the setting of the affected-party-notifications Policy Statement.
-As an example, the tlp statement could be set to “RED” and the affected-party-notifications Policy Statement could be set to “MAY”.
+PLEASE NOTE: The sharing restrictions set by the tlp statement can be overridden by the setting of the affected_party_notifications Policy Statement.
+As an example, the tlp statement could be set to "red" and the affected_party_notifications Policy Statement could be set to "may".
 This example would not allow any sharing except with any affected parties.

 The tlp statement MUST be a JSON name/value pair.
 The tlp statement MUST be included in an IEP.
-The tlp statement name MUST be the JSON string “tlp”, and it must be in lowercase.
+The tlp statement name MUST be the JSON string "tlp", and it must be in lowercase.